 - For each method of service of process, the deemed effective date is provided, so that the defendant’s response deadline can be calculated accurately.

-Julie A. Goren, Esq. is the author of Litigation By The Numbers®, the essential handbook updated every January and July with 460 pages devoted solely to the intricacies of California civil litigation procedure.
-For more information about these publications, including excerpts and testimonials from attorneys, paralegals, and legal secretaries, please go to www.litigationbythenumbers.com.
+Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a California civil litigation practice guide updated every January and July with 490 pages devoted solely to the intricacies of California civil litigation procedure.
+For more information, including excerpts and testimonials from attorneys, paralegals, and legal secretaries, please go to www.litigationbythenumbers.com.